 We were off to a great start.
 But pretty soon, I realized the impact of the 80-20 rule.
 20% of the people had to do 80% of the work.
 While there was a lot of buzz and interest, over a period of time, the interest waned.
 A few months passed.
 Me and a few others who took on leadership roles, got busy and soon the book project went to the back burners.
 I learnt an important lesson that not all tasks can be crowdsourced.

-And so I restarted this book project.
+I restarted this book project.
 Nearly 3.5 years after it was originally started.
 This time I was absolutely committed to see this book through.
-Even if its just me who will have to do the entire book, I was ready.

 The book that you are seeing now is a dream turned reality.